|European Cup Finalist 1966|

 GK: Milutin Soskic (Yugoslavia)

 He was a legend with FK Partzan.
+He later played for Koln in Germany from 1966 to 1971.
 He was capped by Yugoslavia for 50 times between 1959 and 1966.
 He went to the 1960 European Championship and the WC finals in 1962.

 He played for AS Saint-Étienne during the 1970s and early 1980s and was instrumental in the successful runs of Saint-Étienne's football club to the top of the French League and to the finals of the European Cup in the 1975–76 season.
 He was capped 13 times for Yugoslavia.